ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 Onboard Calibration
 ===================

-Copter-3.4 (and higher) supports "Onboard Calibration" meaning that the calibration routine runs on the flight controller.
+Copter-3.4, Plane 3.4.0, and Rover 3.0.0 (and higher) support "Onboard Calibration" meaning that the calibration routine runs on the flight controller.
 This method is more accurate than the older "Offboard Calibration" (aka "Live Calibration") which runs on the ground station because in addition to offsets, scaling is also calculated.

    .. figure:: ../../../images/CompassCalibration_Onboard.png
       :target: ../_images/CompassCalibration_Onboard.png